topiga/nuc10i7fnh/Actively Used/README.md

 * [VirtualSMC.kext](https://github.com/acidanthera/VirtualSMC/releases)
 * [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases)
 * USBPorts.kext

+:warning: Starting from OpenCore 0.7.9 configuration, this NUC will be running **macOS Monterey* and a major change in the loaded kexts has taken place, namely the replacement of `IntelBluetoothInjector.kext` with `BlueToolFixup.kext` so please be aware.

 **Note:** It has not been validated if the use of **NVMeFix.kext** improves overall sleep or power consumption, therefore this kext is at this moment just disabled and won't get loaded.